 Flat Roof Maintenance Tips for Business Reopening

-And don’t forget to trim the trees that surround your roof.
-Any trees that are close to the building can increase the overall risk of damage if they are not kept trimmed back — limbs or leaves can fall onto your roof, and even increased shade can cause dampness to stick around longer, increasing the potential for damage.
+Don’t forget to trim the trees that surround your roof.
+Any trees that are close to the building can increase the overall risk of damage if they are not kept trimmed back.
+Limbs or leaves can fall onto your roof, and even increased shade can cause dampness to stick around longer, increasing the potential for damage.

-If you need to schedule a roof inspection or repair, give us a call at 763-314-0234 or contact us here.
-All Elements can take care of your roofing needs so you can focus on running your business.
+If you need to schedule a flat roof inspection or repair, contact us today!
+We’ll take care of your roofing needs, so you can focus on getting back to business.